-The Seattle School of Theology & Psychology will host the 2024 Integrative Projects & Portfolio Symposium on Thursday, June 20, when students from our MDiv and MATC programs will share the projects that serve as a capstone of their time in graduate school.
+The Seattle School of Theology & Psychology hosted the 2024 Integrative Projects & Portfolio Symposium on Thursday, June 20, when students from our MDiv and MATC programs shared the projects that served as a capstone of their time in graduate school.

 Chris Curia, MATC: Community Development 2024